zahid0023/lofi-connect-backend/documentation/promt_optimized.md

 - response type from any method except for controller method will be type JsonNode

 - response type from controller method will be ResponseEntity<?>
+- name: *.client i will give the feign client name
+- i want the methods in the classes for service, serviceImpl, feignClient, controller not the class definitions

 wait for curl command.